Anar085/Unit3-Project/Project/main.md

 ```

 ### 2.  *OOP Paradigm *-** #SC1, #SC2, #SC3, #SC4, #SC5**
 OOP paradigm is one of the focuses of this project and `OrderedItem` class was the best example of how I applied OOP priniciples to this project.
-The `OrderedItem ` class *encapsulates* all details of item , including everything.
+The use of OOP paradigm allowed me to make my code more reusable and optimized and if there will be any extension in the project, just editing the `OrderedItem ` class, which *encapsulates* all details of item , including everything, will allow developers to save time.
 This is how it was defined:
 ```.py
 class OrderedItem:
     def __init__(self,name,price,quantity,item_id=None):